d3cod3/GAmuza/README.md

 ## OF

-openFrameworks 0074 with this [patch](https://github.com/d3cod3/GAmuza/blob/master/gaPatch.patch) and all the official addons.
+openFrameworks 0074 with this [patch](https://github.com/d3cod3/GAmuza/blob/master/GA_ofPatch.patch) and all the official addons.

+## Additional Libraries

+* Boost Library & headers

 ## OFXADDONS